ErpNetDocs/tech/advanced/string-interpolation/index.md

 Finally, the interpolated string is presented to the output:
 ```
-"Where there’s smoke, there’s fire.".
+'Where there’s smoke, there’s fire.'.
 ```

 Let's try a real world example: